Maikxx/functional-programming/README.md

 The rest of the time we tried to get the API to work with JavaScript ([Node](https://nodejs.org/en/)).
 Here we already pretty much hit a wall, knowing that the API is really bad and outdated.

+### Day 2

+Today I started thinking of questions, which I could answer by looking at the data I could gather.
+I have thought of the following questions:

+1. Has the amount of different book genres published, in the past _x_ years, declined?
+2. Has the amount of books that is rented out decreased in the past _x_ years?